viatc/viamybox/README.md

 ```sudo systemctl start <name service>
 python ~/viamybox/scripts/iot/<name>.py
 ```
-On the Home Assistant side the sensor settings in the configuration.yaml for example
+On the Home Assistant side the sensor settings in the configuration.yaml for example:
 ```nano ~/viamybox/conffiles/homeassistant/configuration.yaml```

 **Change your password!